Last updated: August 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 VERDICT — 4.4 / 5

 Bottom line: Wall Street Prep is the real thing — the modeling training that banks and PE firms actually use to onboard analysts.
 The instruction is rigorous and Excel-first, and the brand carries genuine weight on a finance resume.
 The catch is price: the flagship Premium Package is $499 and the live certificate programs run into the thousands.
 For working professionals in banking or PE, it’s worth it.
-For career-changers on a budget, a program like CFI’s FMVA teaches the same core skills for less — and we can get you 20% off it with code COURSEING20.
+For career-changers on a budget, a program like CFI’s FMVA teaches the same core skills for less — and code AFF30 takes 30% off it.

 Wall Street Prep (WSP) has trained analysts at most of the bulge-bracket banks for two decades, and its self-study programs are widely treated as the practitioner standard for financial modeling.
 This review covers what you actually get, what it costs in 2026, and — honestly — who should buy it versus who’s better served by a cheaper alternative.
 We don’t have an affiliate relationship with Wall Street Prep, so nothing here is steered by commission; where we earn, we say so.